GabrielRavier/epitech-rtype/README.md

 ## Dependencies

-- SFML, which can be installed either through vcpkg or through your local package manager.
+These dependencies can be installed either through vcpkg or through your local package manager:

+- SFML
+- Loguru

 ### Installing vcpkg